desmos-labs/desmos/docs/architecture/adr-006-support-multisig-chain-link.md

 We propose to create chain-link JSON from the multisign file.
 In cosmos-sdk, multisig account transaction signing depends on `tx sign` and
 `tx multisign` commands.
 To send a transaction to the node, the multisig account owners should create a raw transaction file, then the threshold number of them sign it to generate the signed files by using the `tx sign` command with their keys.
 Subsequently, one of them gathers all the signed files and uses the `tx multisign` command with the raw transaction file to get the multisign file.
-The multisign file includes not only all public keys and threshold of account but also the required number of signatures so that creating the chain link json from the multisign file is possible.
+The multisign file includes not only all public keys and threshold of the multisig account but also the required number of signatures so that creating the chain-link JSON from the multisign file is possible.

 The whole process in code is presented below:
 ```go